 "An indigenous leader in western Brazil has been shot dead in front of his community, officials say.

 Nisio Gomes, 59, was part of a Guarani Kaiowa group that returned to their ancestral land at the start of this month after being evicted by ranchers.
+He was killed by a group of around 40 masked gunmen who burst into the camp.

 Brazil's Human Rights Secretary condemned the murder as "part of systematic violence against indigenous people in the region".